pauldex/sqlalchemy-firebird/README.development.md

 This script will

-- Create a `$env:TEMP/sqlalchemy-firebird-tests` folder containing the binaries for each supported Firebird version;
+- Create a `sqlalchemy-firebird-tests` in your temp folder containing the binaries for each supported Firebird version;
-- Databases for each Firebird version; and
+- Create databases for each Firebird version; and
-- A `[db]` section into your `setup.cfg` containing one entry for each of the databases created.
+- Add a `[db]` section into your `setup.cfg` containing one entry for each of the databases created.

 You may run this script whenever you need a clean database for your tests.
 It won't download the files again if they already exist.